elibroftw/music-caster/README.md

 Music Caster supports media keys.

-There is a web GUI accessible at http://127.0.0.1:2001 or IPV4:2001.
-You can find your IPV4 by using ipconfig.
-If the 2001 port does not work, try 2002.
+There is a web GUI accessible through the settings window (click or scan the QR code)

 ## Limitations and Known Issues
 - Only supports MP3 files (for now)